top of page

 Contact Lawmakers

-Tell legislators to reject House Bill 5601 and why USFSM is vital to our residents, our businesses and our community.
+Tell legislators to reject House Bill 5601 and support the Senate position during the budget special session that begins May 12.
+Explain why USFSM is vital to our residents, our businesses and our community.

 Here are some talking points: